MESSAGE FROM CAPTAIN MIKE McCLAIN

-station has a total service area of over 100 square
+Safety Center.
+It now sits directly across the street from its original location and has a total service area of over 100 square miles.
+The Station

 The patrol deputies are responsible for all general law enforcement calls for services, 24 hours per day, 365 days per year.